KxSystems/kx-vscode/README.md

     Type or paste in the URL of the kdb Insights Enterprise instance to which you want to connect.

-1. Tell the Visual Studio Code extension which instance of kdb Insights Enterprise to connect to.
+1. Tell the kdb VS Code extension which instance of kdb Insights Enterprise to connect to.

     To do this, right-click the relevant connection configuration in the KX side bar and select **Connect to Insights**.